sanskrit/raw_etexts_english/blogs/manasataramgini/2019-07-09_matters-of-religion-the-vayaviyae1b983-kaubera-vratam.md

 +++
-title = "Matters of religion: the Vāyavīyaṃxa0Kaubera-vratam"
+title = "Matters of religion: the Vāyavīyaṃ Kaubera-vratam"

 +++
 The bus came to halt at the underground stop.
 Vrishchika of pretty